NHS Test and Trace: Record-keeping by venues

-From early July 2020, establishments where people come into prolonged contact with those from other households were asked to collect and keep for 21 days records of the names and phone numbers of staff, customers, and visitors.
+From early July 2020, establishments where people came into prolonged contact with those from other households were asked to collect the names and phone numbers of staff, customers, and visitors, and to keep those records for 21 days.
 No check for accuracy was required, and at first there was no requirement to refuse admission to anyone declining to provide these details.
-Public health officers request these records if the premises are suspected to be the site of a COVID-19 outbreak.
+Public health officers could request those records if the premises were suspected to be the site of a COVID-19 outbreak.
 Applicable establishments included all hospitality outlets except takeaway food and drink, tourism and leisure, community facilities, places of worship, and close contact services such as hairdressers.

-From 18 September, hospitality venues were required to refuse entry to a customer or visitor when they (or the leader of their group) had neither provided contact details nor scanned the official QR code.
+From 18 September, hospitality venues were required to refuse entry to a customer or visitor when they (or the leader of their group) had neither provided contact details nor scanned the official QR code using the NHS COVID-19 app.
 On 14 October, the requirement to keep records was extended to cinemas, concert venues and theatres.

-In March 2021, it was reported that little use had been made of the data collected from app check-ins or by venues.
+In March 2021, it was reported that little use had been made of the data collected from app check-ins or held by venues.
 On the 29th of that month it became a requirement for every customer or visitor to provide their names and contact details; until then, when a group entered a venue it was sufficient for the group's leader to provide just their own name and details.

 All legislation regarding data collection was revoked with effect from 19 July 2021.
-However, government guidance continued to encourage check-in by customers, visitors and staff, and the keeping of records.
+However, government guidance continued to encourage check-ins by customers, visitors and staff, and the keeping of records.

 At-home self-testing

 From 9 April 2021, NHS Test and Trace made COVID-19 rapid antigen lateral flow tests available for home use by everyone in England, regardless of symptoms or occupation, in preparation for greater relaxation of social distancing rules.
 It became possible for each person to order, free of charge, a box of seven tests through Gov.uk.
-These are delivered by an overnight tracked service, with delivery possible through a standard home letterbox.
-The Department of Health and Social Care encouraged people in England to self-test twice a week in order to detect asymptomatic cases, which are reportedly as many as 1 in 3 infections.
+These were delivered by an overnight tracked service, with delivery possible through a standard home letterbox.
+The Department of Health and Social Care encouraged people in England to self-test twice a week in order to detect asymptomatic cases, which were reportedly as many as 1 in 3 infections.

-Results from the lateral flow test are designed to return in 30 minutes, and the accuracy of the test is reported to be one false positive in every 1,000 tests.
-False negatives are more common however, with a study of a November 2020 pilot deployment in Liverpool finding 23.2% of positive cases were not detected when tests were conducted by medical professionals, rising to 42.5% of positive cases when the tests were self-administered.
-Anyone receiving a positive result is expected to self-isolate for the standard time mandated by government guidance.
+Results from the lateral flow test were designed to return in 30 minutes, and the accuracy of the test was reported to be one false positive in every 1,000 tests.
+False negatives were found to be more common however, with a study of a November 2020 pilot deployment in Liverpool finding 23.2% of positive cases were not detected when tests were conducted by medical professionals, rising to 42.5% of positive cases when the tests were self-administered.
+Anyone receiving a positive result was expected to self-isolate for the standard time mandated by government guidance.